-otadonte dio required to most with thoir advisoro in the colocitor of thoir occirco.
+Students are required to meet with their advisors in the selection of their courses.
+JI 1.

 I. GENERAL EDUCATION COURSES Credits

 A. FRESHMAN DEVELOPMENT SEMINAR (FDS) 0-1

 B. HUMANITIES 15

 COM 119 Interpersonal Communication and Leadership Skills ENG 120 English Composition ENG 201 Research and Applied Writing Additional Humanities Electives 3 3 3 6

 Courses fulfilling the humanities electives include: Humanities, Communication, English, French, Spanish, Music, Theatre, Philosophy, Art.

 C. MATHEMATICS AND/OR SCIENCE 8-10

 SCI 100 The Natural World: The Caribbean and 3

 Two approved science or math courses

 D. SOCIAL SCIENCES 6-9

 SSC 100 An Introduction to the Social Sciences: A Caribbean Focus and 3

 Two other courses in the Social Sciences: Anthropology, Criminal Justice, Economics, Geography, History, Political Science, Psychology, Sociology.

 TOTAL CREDITS 29-36

 Requirement of the Freshman Year Program for all students matriculating into the University with fewer than 24 credits.

 II.
 SUMMARY Credits